-(14) Learning procedure of the Minimal GLA
+(14) Learning procedure of Minimal GLA

-- 1, 2.
-(The same as in Variationist EDCD: procedure (13), steps 1 and 2.) - 3.
+- 1. The learner receives an input-output pair (i, o). - 2.
+The learner determines her own optimal output, given the input i: - 2a.
+The learner randomly chooses a total constraint ranking consistent with her current stratified ranking under the assumption of permuting ties. - 2b.
+The learner determines the outputs that are optimal under this total ranking (there may be multiple optimal outputs, if two candidates have identical violation patterns). - 2c.
+The learner randomly chooses her output from the set of optimal outputs determined in 2b. - 3.
 If the learner's own output for i is different from o: - 3a.
 Determine the highest-ranked constraint (highest-ranked in the randomly selected total ranking) that prefers the learner's own output over o. - 3b.
 Demote that constraint by one stratum.

-In steps 3a and 3b, this algorithm is somewhat simpler than Variationist EDCD in that it does not have to compute the highest-ranked constraint that prefers o over the learner's own output; the drawback is that it is expected to be slower than Variationist EDCD because it can demote only one constraint at a time, and by only one stratum at a time.
-The Minimal GLA comes with a proof (Boersma 1998:323-327) that contains ideas similar to those in Tesar and Smolensky's CD proofs, and converges to a correct exhaustively totally refinable stratified hierarchy within at most N(N - 1) demotions.
-Again, if all constraints start out being ranked equally high, the final grammar is the target stratified hierarchy, and it is reached within N(N - 1)/2 demotions.
-Although the proof that the final grammar is a correct grammar of the target language (Boersma 1998:325) is not much more explicit than Tesar and Smolensky's proof for EDCD (discussed here in sections 7 and 8), we can now (on the basis of sections 7 and 8) confirm that the Minimal GLA does not have the problems of the original EDCD, because it explicitly uses permuting ties (Boersma 1998:324) and therefore shares the correctness proof of Variationist EDCD.
+In steps 3a and 3b this algorithm is somewhat simpler than Variationist EDCD in that it does not have to compute the highest-ranked constraint that prefers o over the learner's own output; the drawback is that it is expected to be slower than Variationist EDCD because it can demote only one constraint at a time, and by only one stratum at a time.
+Minimal GLA comes with a proof (Boersma 1998: 323-327) that contains ideas similar to those in Tesar and Smolensky's CD proofs, and converges with probability one to a correct exhaustively totally refinable stratified hierarchy within at most N(N-1) demotions.
+Again, if all constraints start out being ranked equally high, the final grammar is the target stratified hierarchy, and it is reached within N(N-1)/2 demotions.
+Although the proof that the final grammar is a correct grammar of the target language (Boersma 1998: 325) is not much more explicit than Tesar and Smolensky's proof for EDCD (discussed here in sections 7 and 8), we can now (on the basis of sections 7 and 8) confirm that Minimal GLA does not have the problems of the original EDCD, because it explicitly uses permuting ties (Boersma 1998: 324) and therefore shares the correctness proof of Variationist EDCD.

 Figure 2 gives a histogram of the convergence times for 100,000 Minimal GLA learners, each fed with a different set of randomly generated language data.
-The slowest learner requires